Celery adds a delicious savoury

 Plant out in late spring or early winter depending on the temperature.
 Start by giving the soil a good soaking, then carefully using a trowel lift the seedlings with a good amount of soil around the rootball.
 Plant with the crown just level with the soil surface.
 Set the plants 22cm (9 inches) apart, Summer and American green are best planted out in a grid pattern while winter varieties are planted along the trench.

-For the first few nights and at any time there a likelihood of a frost provide protection in the form of cloche or fleece.
+For the first few nights and at any time there a likelihood of a frost provide some protection in the form of cloche or fleece.

 Care and Cultivation